-- Total # of volunteers who served - Total # of hours donated to the project - Total amount event saved the city (e.g. # of hours X average hourly wage for that type of work = \$ saved by the project). - What groups benefitted from the project (kids, families, businesses, communities etc.) - Interesting facts about the event (e.g. 300 volunteers moved over 3 football fields of mulch in the park, planted 200 trees, installed 400 hooks for kids to put their backpacks on, used 225 gallons of paint to beautify buildings, gyms etc.) - List all community partners, sponsors, and city officials who attended the event.
-If possible, create a highlight video or slide show from the event to help support your stats with powerful imagery.
+- total # of volunteers served - total # of hours donated to the project - total amount event saved the city (e.g. # of hours X average hourly wage for that type of work = \$ saved by the project). - what groups benefitted from the project (kids, families, businesses, communities etc) - interesting facts about the event (e.g. 300 volunteers moved over 3 football fields of mulch in the park, planted 200 trees, installed 400 hooks for kids to put their backpacks on, used 225 gallons of paint to beautify buildings, gyms etc.) - List all community partners, sponsors, and City Officials who attended the event If possible, create a highlights video from the event or slide show to help support your stats with powerful imagery.